 Use an old toothbrush or other small cleaning brush to clean around the needle at the top of the K-cup holder assembly and around the interior if necessary.
-Wipe the exterior of the Keurig with a damp soapy non-abrasive cloth.
+Wipe the exterior of the Keurig with a damp non-abrasive cloth dipped in soapy water.

 - Clean the Drip Tray

-Remove the Drip Tray and clean with a-you guessed it-damp, soapy cloth.
+Remove the Drip Tray and clean with a-you guessed it-soapy, damp cloth.
 Rinse thoroughly and dry.

 Reassemble your Keurig after all the parts are clean.
 Get ready to descale that bad boy if your Descale light is lit or it has been more than 3-6 months since your last descaling.

-To descale the Keurig, you will need 48 oz of undiluted white vinegar and a ceramic mug.
+To descale the Keurig, you will need 24 oz of undiluted white vinegar, 24 ounces of fresh water and a ceramic mug.

 First, turn off the Auto Off Function if it is on.
 Empty your water reservoir and if you have a water filter in the reservoir remove that as well.
-Pour the vinegar into the reservoir and place your mug as usual.
-Do not use a K-cup pack, just close the brewer and push the brew button.
-The Keurig will brew a hot cup of vinegar.
+Pour the vinegar and water into the reservoir and place a large mug as usual.
+Do not use a K-cup pack, just close the brewer and push the largest cup brew cycle button.
+The Keurig will brew a hot cup of vinegar water.

 Congratulations.
 You have been descaled.
-But now your coffee/tea/cocoa will taste like vinegar so let’s rinse it out and finish the job!
-Fill your reservoir with water and run your cleansing brew (no K-cup) just like we did with the vinegar.
+But now your coffee/tea/cocoa will taste like vinegar so let's rinse it out and finish the job!
+Fill your reservoir to the max fill line with fresh water and run your cleansing brew (no K-cup) just like we did with the vinegar.
 Repeat until the Add Water light turns on.

 You're all done!

-By making sure you clean and descale your Keurig regularly you can make sure you protect your investment and continue to enjoy good tasting coffee for a long, long time!
+By making sure you clean and descale your Keurig regularly you can make sure you protect your investment and continue to enjoy a good tasting cup of coffee for a long, long time!

 When was the last time you cleaned your Keurig?